-The Corporation contributes to the Public Employees' Retirement System of Mississippi ("PERS" or the "System"), a cost-sharing multiple-employer defined benefit pension plan.
+The Corporation contributes to the Public Employees' Retirement System of Mississippi (PERS or the System), a cost-sharing multiple-employer defined benefit pension plan.
 The PERS was created with the purpose to provide pension benefits for all state and public education employees, sworn officers of the Mississippi Highway Safety Patrol, other public employees whose employers have elected to participate in the System, elected members of the State Legislature, and the President of the Senate.
-The System administers a cost-sharing multiple-employer defined benefit pension plan as defined in GASB Statement No. 67, Financial Reporting for Pension Plans.
+The System administers a cost-sharing multiple-employer defined benefit pension plan as defined in GASB Statement No. 68, Accounting and Financial Reporting for Pensions - an Amendment of GASB Statement No 27.